 PROFITS at Swedish telecoms giant Ericsson plunged 92 per cent in the fourth quarter triggering a cull of 1,500 staff.

-Ericsson president and chief executive Hans Vestberg said: “During the second half of 2009, network sales were impacted by reduced operator spending in a number of markets.
+Hans Vestberg Ericsson President and chief executive Hans Vestberg said: “During the second half of 2009, Networks’ sales were impacted by reduced operator spending in a number of markets.

 “Group sales for the full year were less affected and the operating margin increased slightly.”

 Vestberg said that its joint ventures, including Sony Ericsson, which posted losses last week, were on track to return to profit.

 “We maintained market shares well in all segments, cashflow was good and our financial position is strong.”

 Ericsson announced in November that it was closing its Ansty Park R&D site in Coventry – with 700 jobs moving overseas.